 - A: In order to qualify for an affordable unit, households must meet each of the following criteria: - Everyone in the household must qualify as a "first time homebuyer".
-Households who qualify for the homeowner exception (see below) must have sold the home prior to submitting a lottery application. - The entire household's income and assets must be below the maximum allowable income and asset limits (see page 6) - Households must be pre-approved for a mortgage or have sufficient assets to purchase the property without a mortgage (see page 8) - Households, or their families, cannot have a financial interest in the development and a household member cannot be considered a Related Party. - At least one household member must be 55 years of age or older.
+Households who qualify for the homeowner exception (see below) must have sold the home prior to submitting a lottery application. - The entire household's income and assets must be below the maximum allowable income and asset limits (see page 6) - Households must be pre-approved for a mortgage (see page 9) - Households, or their families, cannot have a financial interest in the development and a household member cannot be considered a Related Party.